henrybuilt/react-sticky-table/README.md

 ## Features

-- Optional fixed column & header
+- Any number of fixed columns & headers
 - Responsive table dimensions (wrap it in any size container and it will fill that container)
 - Dynamic row height & column width (no need to specify width and height in pixels)
-- Rows and columns resize as content resizes
+- Table rows/columns resize as content resizes
 - Custom cells (just make sure your custom cell has `display: table-cell` set)
 - Multiple tables per page
 - Scrollbars that are smooth and visible at all times

-Doesn't yet support: Multiple columns/headers, client side sorting, or IE <= 7.
+- Native vertical scrolling
+- 0 dependencies

+#### Doesn't yet support

+- Client side sorting
+- IE <= 7

 ## Getting Started